RohanAlexander/telling_stories_with_data/_book/01-introduction.md

 It is possible to tell convincing stories even when it is not possible to conduct traditional experiments.
 These approaches do not rely on 'big data'---which is not a panacea [@meng2018statistical]---but instead on better using the data that are available.
 A blend of theory and application, combined with practical skills, a sophisticated workflow, and an appreciation for what one does not know, is often enough to create lasting knowledge.

 The best stories based on data tend to be multi-disciplinary.
-They take from whatever field they need to, but almost always draw on: statistics, data visualization, computer science, experimental design, economics, and information science (to name a few).
+They take from whatever field they need to, but almost always draw on: statistics, data visualization, computer science, experimental design, economics, engineering, and information science (to name a few).
 As such, an end-to-end workflow requires a blend of skills from these areas.
 The best way to learn these skills is to use real-world data to conduct research projects where you:

 - obtain and clean relevant datasets;
 - develop research questions;